rollthecloudinc/quell/README.md

 * alienalias: Map router path to micro front-end
 * tractorbeam: Load new functionaility into editor at runtime from remote Angular modules.
-* outsider: Embed micro front-end apps as content pages inside editor
+* outsider: Embed micro front-end apps as content panes inside editor

 ### d2a Architecture